Vulva: External Anatomy for Female Sex

 click on a word to reveal definition

 hover over me

-Function: a thick muscular organ that can expand to accommodate a growing fetus (baby).
+A thick muscular organ that can expand to accommodate a growing fetus or baby.
 It is connected to the vagina and fallopian tubes.

 The uterus has three parts: